aojeda/headModel/doc/plugins.md

 MATLAB's [lassso](https://www.mathworks.com/help/stats/lasso.html) function has many options that can be incorporated into the wrapper class `inverseSolverLasso`, which could be of interest for EEG source estimation.

-*Note that the example above is for demonstration purpose only, as MATLAB's `lasso` could be too slow for most applications.
-A faster `solver` can be implemented using ADMM (see code [here](http://www.simonlucey.com/lasso-using-admm/)).
+*Note that the example above is for demonstration purpose only, as MATLAB's `lasso` could be too slow for most imaging applications.
+A faster solver can be implemented using ADMM (see code [here](http://www.simonlucey.com/lasso-using-admm/)).

-Feel free to reach out to me if you have any question.

 [Back](https://github.com/aojeda/headModel/blob/master/doc/Documentation.md)